jetbrains-academy/gateway-to-pandas/Pandas/Data Manipulation/Merging and Combining Data/task.md

 ```

 ## Combine
-The [pandas.DataFrame.combine()]((https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.combine.html)) method is used to combine two DataFrames element-wise, with an custom function applied to each pair of elements.
+The [pandas.DataFrame.combine()]((https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.combine.html)) method is used to combine two DataFrames element-wise, with a custom function applied to each pair of elements.
 ```python
 import pandas as pd